wayne-shih/M-NZConstructionFatalities/README.md

 The total number of construction workers in 2016, 2017, 2018 and 2019 are approximately the same.
 Using *StatsNZ*’s “Household Labour Force Survey” datasets [*HLFA.SJC1EE*, *HLFA.SJC2EE* and *HLFQ.SJCSE3EE*] the estimated construction workers (*ANZSIC06 Industry Classification – E: Construction*) working in New Zealand during 2016 are `225,775(±12,800)`, 2017 are `237,250(±12,450)`, 2018 are `242,625(±14,450)`, 2019 are `238,53̄3̄(±12,73̄3̄)`.
 These figures have been averaged out from the March, June, September, and December estimation data with the exception where 2019 does not include the December estimation data as it was not available during the writing of this report.

 ## Sources
 WorkSafe New Zealand, 2019.
 Fatalities \[dataset\].
+Retrieved from [data.worksafe.govt.nz](https://data.worksafe.govt.nz/graph/detail/fatalities) on 2020, Jan 21.

 WorkSafe New Zealand, 2020.
 Fatalities summary table.
-Retrieved from https://data.worksafe.govt.nz/editorial/fatalities_summary_table on 2020, Jan 21.
+Retrieved from [data.worksafe.govt.nz](https://data.worksafe.govt.nz/editorial/fatalities_summary_table) on 2020, Jan 21.

 Statistics New Zealand, 2019.
 Household Labour Force Survey – Persons Employed by Sex by Industry, ANZSIC06 \[dataset\].
 HLFA.SJC1EE, HLFA.SJC2EE.
-Retrieved from http://localhost:9000/snzts/v1/dataset?format=csv&subjectCode=HLF&familyCode=SJC&familyNbr=3478&limit=100 via [\[snzts @ 3f0df40\]](https://github.com/cmhh/snzts/tree/3f0df408352def9356646c63686485d4489d7bb8).
+Retrieved from http://localhost:9000/snzts/v1/dataset?format=csv&subjectCode=HLF&familyCode=SJC&familyNbr=3478&limit=100 via [\[snzts @ 3f0df40\]](https://github.com/cmhh/snzts/tree/3f0df408352def9356646c63686485d4489d7bb8) on 2020, Jan 21.

 Statistics New Zealand, 2019.
 Household Labour Force Survey – Persons Employed by Sex by Industry, ANZSIC06 – Sampling Errors \[dataset\].
 HLFQ.SJCSE3EE.
-Retrieved from http://localhost:9000/snzts/v1/dataset?format=csv&subjectCode=HLF&familyCode=SJC&familyNbr=4333&limit=100 via [\[snzts @ 3f0df40\]](https://github.com/cmhh/snzts/tree/3f0df408352def9356646c63686485d4489d7bb8).
+Retrieved from http://localhost:9000/snzts/v1/dataset?format=csv&subjectCode=HLF&familyCode=SJC&familyNbr=4333&limit=100 via [\[snzts @ 3f0df40\]](https://github.com/cmhh/snzts/tree/3f0df408352def9356646c63686485d4489d7bb8) on 2020, Jan 21.